 As you may have noticed, the culture in Mostar is dominated by the Ottomans.
 But today most of the buildings have been brought up to date.
 But hidden down one of the many narrow streets is a fully preserved Ottoman house dating back to the 16th century.
 Protected from the outside world by high walls the inside is like stepping back in time and contains many family artefacts passed down over the years.

-The crooked bridge (Kriva Cuprija)
+The Crooked Bridge (Kriva Cuprija)

 An almost perfect miniature of the Stari Most this little bridge that crossed the Rabobolja creek is also UNESCO listed.
 The ancient structure has stood here, as much of the old city, since the 16th century but the exact date of construction is unknown.
 As much as the new Stari Most is an amazing structure, those looking for something entirely authentic should come to this quiet area of town just down from the main river.
 Set in a wonderful narrow creek surrounded by trees and period architecture it is a lovely break from the busy main areas of Mostar.

 Surrounding Mostar are a series of stunning mountains, one of which controversially sits a cross high above the city.
 From here the view is amazing, you can walk a little way further around and see the Stari Most and old town from up here, unforgettable!
 Up here though the history of the war is again prevalent, it was from these very vantage points that the city was held hostage, there is still an old bunker up here.
 Be careful too and stick to the path, there are landmines still in the surrounding countryside.
+Heading out of the city into the hills is just one of the many day trips from Mostar you can take.

 Have you explored beautiful Mostar?